Twist automorphisms and Poisson structures: Preliminaries

-If $t$ is endowed with a compatible Poisson structure, then the the corresponding compatible Poisson structure for $t'$ is defined such that the homomorphism $\psi_{k,\varepsilon}$ is a Poisson homomorphism.
-It is independent of $\varepsilon$ by \cite{BerensteinZelevinsky05}.
+By \cite{BerensteinZelevinsky05}, if $t$ is endowed with a compatible Poisson structure, then we have a unique compatible Poisson structure for $t'$ such that the homomorphism $\psi^{A}_{k,\varepsilon}$ is a Poisson homomorphism.
+In addition, it is independent of $\varepsilon$.
 We still use $\lambda$ to denote the corresponding skew-symmetric bilinear form on $(\Mc)'$, and denote the corresponding matrix by $\Lambda'=(\lambda(f_{i}',f_{j}'))_{i,j\in I}$.